Problem Areas

 A few years ago, my co-worker’s husband bought a new sofa.
 To his dismay, instead of thanking him for his thoughtful purchase, she was upset.
 He’d charged it on a high-interest credit card without asking her, which explained her reaction.
 Unequal decision-making like...

-Sexism and Domestic Violence: Are Misogyny and Misandry to Blame for Abuse?
+Sexism and Domestic Violence: Are Misogyny and Misandry Responsible for Abuse?

 After an argument with my (now ex-) wife in which I had become violent, she offered an explanation for my behavior: misogyny.
 I had to look up that word, and discovered that the definition of misogyny is the hatred of women.
 Since then, I’ve read dozens of websites,...